 the Northern Utah WebSDR server(s)

-This WebSDR server is located at a site near Corinne, Utah, at a site
+This WebSDR server is located near Corinne, Utah, at a site

-previously used for HF propagation research and is about 60 miles (94km) north of Salt Lake City and 14 miles (23km)
+previously used for HF propagation research.
+It is about 60 miles (94km) north of Salt Lake City and 14 miles (23km)

 east of the Golden Spike National Historic site where, in 1869,